Board Goals from YCS Strategic Plan

 To support schools in their school culture work, the following support structures are available:

-In the fall of 2017, incoming 9th grade students will have a new set of graduation requirements, often called the 24 credit requirements or the College and Career Ready Diploma.
+Incoming 9th grade students have graduation requirements, often called the 24 credit requirements or the College and Career Ready Diploma.
 All subsequent classes will work toward these new and increased requirements.
 Our instructional programs and professional development for staff are critical in helping students meet grade level standards each year.
 Students who earn the College and Career Ready Diploma will have the skills and knowledge necessary to make their choice for post-graduation learning which could include college, the military, technical schools or apprenticeship programs.

 To support schools in their instructional work, the following support structures are available: